HaraldR42/modbus2mqtt_2/README.md

     - Command line options still provided for compatibility.
 Commandline overrules config file.
     - Introduced device specification.
 Hierarchy is now Device -> Poller -> Reference
     - Old CSV format still supported, but not all features available.
-- Massively improved Home Assistant integration
+- Massively improved Home Assistant (HASS) integration
     - Minimal integration almost out of the box
-    - Additional home assistant properties can be set for each device and reference
+    - Additional HASS properties can be set for each device and reference
     - Default option setting possible to reduce config file size
 - Optional printf like MQTT output formatting for references (only via yaml)
-- More flexibility in mqtt topic specificaton
+- Optionally, references can have different modbus registers for writing than reading.
+Especially for supporting Wago devices.
 - "Publish always" extended to cyclic forced publishing (or always)
 - Modbus values published without retain flag.
 This changes the default behaviour from spicierModbus2mqtt, but can be switched on by option.
 - Cyclic publishing all values (even unchanged ones) in a configurable interval possible (not necessarily on every modbus read)